NichlasB/alynt-wc-customer-order-manager/README.txt

 * Security features implementation

 == Upgrade Notice ==

+= 1.0.4 =
+Important update for stores that process customer payments manually.
+Administrators and shop managers can now access payment forms to process payments on behalf of customers.

 = 1.0.3 =
 Important stability update: Fixes potential conflicts with other plugins using Composer.
 Recommended for all users, especially those running multiple plugins.